By Chase Bourdelaise

 Why is the NPV of Example #1 more than the NPV of Example #2?

 Whoever remains in possession of more money earlier in the lease will have the opportunity to invest that money.
 More rent is being paid to the landlord during the first seven lease years, enabling the landlord to reinvest these dollars as they receive it, for a longer period of time.

 The landlord in the second example receives less rent in the beginning of the 15-year period, and because of this, the income cannot compound as significantly as in the first example.
 The “upfront” rent paid to the landlord during the early years is much less than it was in the first example.
 In the second example, the tenant holds on to more money during the early years and can invest what doesn’t have to be given to the landlord until the later years.

-The concept of NPV takes this time factor into consideration and shows which alternative is more desirable, even though when both deals are equal in terms of aggregate amounts.
+The concept of NPV takes the time value of money into consideration and shows which alternative is more desirable, even though when both deals are equal in terms of aggregate amounts.
 From a tenant’s perspective, it’s advantageous to pay less during the earlier period of the lease.
-This would allow the tenant to benefit from the compounding effects of an investment (assumed to grow at 8% per year in this case), while also having the use of the money now before it erodes over time due to long-term inflationary pressures.
+This would allow the tenant to benefit from the compounding effects of an investment (assumed to grow at 8% per year in this case), while also having the use of the money now.

 Applying NPV to Lease Structures

 As a tenant, it is important to consider the aggregate cost of a deal as the responsible party for individual payments.
 However, when comparing the varied costs over time, NPV can help normalize the comparison by taking into account the time value of money.
 It shows the cost of any given deal today based on how and when each payment occurs.